erofei/rebrain-devops-task-checkout/README.md

 ### IP Networks Scan

 This is a tool for scanning ip networks to find active hosts there are.
 It can work on ubuntu/debian host.
-You can use it from console or web.
+You can use it from console or web (in developing).

 ## Getting Started